csci-1301/csci-1301.github.io/labs/Char/readme.md

 - Dec: decimal, base 10
 - Hex: hexadecimal, base 16

-_Decimal system_ is what we use everyday, but computer programs occasionally use other numerical systems.
+The _decimal system_ is what we use every day, but computer programs occasionally use other numerical systems.
 For that system, it gives (no need to memorize this information, this is simply for your general awareness):

 Decimal representation | Glyph (character)